thanos-wololo/node-oauth2-server/README.md

 ## Documentation

-[Documentation](https://oauth2-server.readthedocs.io) is hosted on Read the Docs.
+[Documentation](https://oauth2-server.readthedocs.io) is hosted on Read the Docs

 ## Examples